Relationships, Pain, and Isolation

 While many people we encounter project an air of being together, of being strong, most everyone carries burdens of hurt from others.
 Each of us live with scars.
 Some of them are the inevitable results of living in a fallen world, while others are painful experiences that leave us broken.

 The greatest relational barrier we have is with God Himself.
 This is hard for people to understand today, having lost the understanding of God's holiness.
 Without Christ we are separated from God, beyond repair on our own.
 There is a vast chasm of sin between us, for He is righteous and we are not.
 Rather than superficial wishful thinking that will never meet our deepest needs, we must relate to the Almighty according to reality.
 Until we do, the impact of this enmity effects our entire lives with futility.
-To be reconciled, we are invited to receive Jesus Christ by faith, who paid for our sins by dying on the cross and rose again.
+To be reconciled, in faith we are invited to receive Jesus Christ (find out how at link), who paid for our sins by dying on the cross and rose again.
 In forgiveness and unmerited grace, we are brought intimately near.

 As redeemed children of God, the walls of relational criteria evaporate.
 Before Him we are bare in our whole being.
 He knows us entirely.
 God knows the pain, the bitterness, the sin, and our secrets.
 Knowing all, He loves us beyond measure.
 Jesus said, for those who received Him, He no longer calls us servants, but friends.
 No matter how others relate to us or treat us, the strong abiding love of God holds us fast.
 As we worship Him, comfort brings joy.
 Releasing the darkness and loneliness we experience to Him, He heals us in His grace.